gaearon/react-transform-boilerplate/README.md

 * [**react-transform-hmr**](https://github.com/gaearon/react-transform-hmr) - enables hot reloading react components
 * [**react-transform-catch-errors**](https://github.com/gaearon/react-transform-catch-errors) - catches errors inside `render()`

-For convenience they are packed in a single preset called [**react-transform-hmre**](https://github.com/danmartinez101/babel-preset-react-hmre) but you can make your own.
+For convenience, they are packed in a single preset called [**react-transform-hmre**](https://github.com/danmartinez101/babel-preset-react-hmre) but you can make your own.

 Syntax errors are displayed in an overlay using **[@glenjamin](https://github.com/glenjamin)**’s **[webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware)**, which replaces Webpack Dev Server.
 This project **[does not](https://medium.com/@dan_abramov/the-death-of-react-hot-loader-765fa791d7c4)** use React Hot Loader.